mdm16c/Light-Strip/README.md

 # My personal light strip project
-Neopixel light strip running on an Arduino Uno using the FastLED library for quick and efficient animations.
+Neopixel light strip running on an Arduino Uno using the FastLED library for quick and efficient animations